Our School App Stay connected on the go...

 ---|---|

 We would like the opportunity to be taught by the different teachers in the school.
-Could we do a day like cultural day again so that we can experience the other teachers? |
+Can we have a day where we go around the classrooms again? |

 We think that lunchtime isn't working when the children in KS2 go outside first and then eat afterwards.
 We feel like we aren't getting time to play with our friends and to enjoy lunch. | We changed the timings of the day so that the children in KS2 go to lunch first before then going outside. |

-Please can we sort out the playground rotas so that we have a fair amount of time on the playground equipment and to make sure that football rotas are fair? | The steering group met and put together a new timetable for the playground, including a rota for the equipment and football. |
+Please can we sort out the playground rotas so that we have a fair amount of time on the playground equipment and to make sure that football rotas are fair? |

-Can we have more comfortable areas in our library to read in and can we get more books for all ZPD levels? | We raised money through our 'break the rules' day for new books and we added new furniture for the library, including new sofas! |
+Can we have more comfortable areas in our library to read in and can we get more books? | We raised money through various events, including PTA events and Book Fairs, to develop our library space.
+We have now added new sofas and 'cosy' areas for children to read and have invested in a range of new books for each year group. |

 Can we have more clubs that are on offer from the teachers? | The steering group met with their classes to generate club ideas.
 These were shared at a steering group meeting and with staff members so that they could use these to help them choose clubs for the next term. |